 Another possible drawback however is the impact on the family situations of teachers in year-round-schools who are parents.
 A teacher at a year long school who has children attending traditional schools may experience difficulty when it comes to spending time with her children during the summer vacations.
 Because of these potentially negative effects on the family life of students and teachers, the year-round school system was discontinued by some schools, including the Seminole County, Florida school district.

 Extracurricular activities are another dimension of schooling that can be negatively influenced by year-round schooling.
 Teachers managing extracurricular activities observed similar difficulties adapting these activities into a year-round schooling schedule, as they did fitting their family life into the schedule.
 Extracurricular activities can put stress on all students.

 Another area of concern when adapting to year-round schooling schedules is administration.
 School administrators have sometimes found it difficult to deal with licensure and contractual issues of the teachers when working out schedules for year-round schools.
 It can also be difficult to plan optimal usage of school buildings.
-Of course, a serious issue is finding ways to best leverage this new, extra school time and to increase quality instruction time.
+Of course, a serious issue of having school all year is finding ways to best leverage this new, extra school time and to increase quality instruction time.
 In short, year-round schools require the administrative blocks of schools to keep working throughout the year, which increases the administrative burden.

 Dr. Matthew Lynch is an Assistant Professor of Education at Widener University.
 Dr. Lynch is the author of three books; It's Time for Change: School Reform for the Next Decade (Rowman & Littlefield December, 2012), A Guide to Effective School Leadership Theories (Routledge February 26, 2012), and The Call to Teach: An Introduction to Teaching (Pearson 2013).
 Please visit his website at www.drmattlynch.com for more information.